Like many of you, we’ve had a lot of code pass through our github.com/thoughtbot account and we’re in need of a little cleanup our projects.

 We have not used some projects in a year or more and also do not know of any alternatives to point people toward.
 We’d like to find them good homes.
 If you’re interested in managing one of them, please email email@example.com.

-you to click the header rows of HTML tables to sort the contents.
-We were never
+allows you to click the header rows of HTML tables to sort the contents.
+We were never quite happy

-quite happy with the implementation and we typically question the need for the
+with the implementation and we typically question the need for the feature when

-feature when a client requests it.
-We tend to find there’s a better UI we can
+a client requests it.
+We tend to find there’s a better UI we can provide to

-provide to solve the need they’re trying to solve with sortable tables.
-We
+solve the need they’re trying to solve with sortable tables.
+We haven’t made a

-haven’t made a substantial commit to it in about 2.5 years.
-People may be using
+substantial commit to it in about 2.5 years.
+People may be using it: there are

 is an implementation of an LDAP server which uses ActiveRecord as a data store.